lsprr/nooks-paradise/README.md

 ## Acknowledgments
 Special thanks to resources like Animal Crossing Database by Norviah and Google Spreadsheets for Animal Crossing: New Horizons for their info!
 Hats off to Nintendo for creating another amazing Animal Crossing adventure.

+## Disclaimer

+Nook's Paradise is a fan made API/Website and claims no ownership of any intellectual property associated with Nintendo or Animal Crossing.
+All assets found on the site and the repository are the sole property of Nintendo and are only used for non-commercial and educational purpose.

 ## Contribute

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.